Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 The pink formulation of bismuth subsalicylate has been used as a medicine for gastrointestinal distress since the early twentieth century.
-It was created by a doctor to treat a childhood disorder known as cholera infantum.
+It was created by a doctor to treat a childhood disorder known as cholera infantum or summer diarrhea.
 This disorder involved the sudden onset of diarrhea and vomiting.
 The symptoms of the disorder were often severe and were sometimes fatal.
 The doctor added a pink colour to his concoction in order to make it more appealing to children.

 The term "cholera infantum" is no longer used.
 The condition as described in the old literature no longer exists in many countries.
+Improved sanitation has probably been a big help.
 There is some debate about the cause of the original condition, although it's believed to have been an infection.
 It may have been caused by multiple pathogens.